-Let me tell you something, I do a lot of audio post work and every time I get a stereo Wav or Aiff file from a video editor, everything is wrong: I receive stereo music mixed L+R, I get dialogue tracks together in a stereo track (boom on the L, Lav on the R), sometimes even L and R swapped, which turns out to be a mess, and you need to start guessing things.
+Let me tell you something, I do a lot of audio post-work and every time I get a stereo Wav or Aiff file from a video editor, everything is wrong: I receive stereo music mixed L+R, I get dialogue tracks together in a stereo track (boom on the L, Lav on the R), sometimes even L and R swapped, which turns out to be a mess, and you need to start guessing things.
 So, you definitely should know 2 tracks doesn’t mean stereo at all.

 Bottom line: L+R is playing a mono source in two speakers, and that will be perceived as 3dB louder than if it were played in just one speaker.

-Now, think about a drum kit, you’ve got different elements and you’d probably wanna fill the stereo field somehow, so, you take the hats and pan them left, the floor tom to the right, rack tom a little to the left, kick and snare in the center, and overheads hard panned to left and right.
-Now, you’ve got different elements coming stronger from different channels, probably more similar to what you would hear if you were standing right in front to the live drum kit, and that’s stereo!
+Now, think about a drum kit, you’ve got different elements and you’d probably wanna fill the stereo field somehow, so, you take the hats and pan them left, the floor tom to the right, rack tom a little to the left, kick and snare in the center, and overheads hard-panned to left and right.
+Now, you’ve got different elements coming stronger from different channels, probably more similar to what you would hear if you were standing right in front of the live drum kit, and that’s stereo!

 Stereo mimics the way we hear, we have 2 ears with a head between them, we hear some sounds coming from the right, and some from the left, and that’s how stereo works.
-On the other hand L+R is just that: all sounds coming both from left and right with the exact same volume, so our brain perceives them like if they were coming right from the center.
+On the other hand, L+R is just that: all sounds coming both from left and right with the exact same volume, so our brain perceives them like if they were coming right from the center.

 Checking Mono Compatibility

 There are some systems that will playback in Mono, and you should always check that your stereo mix translates well in Mono.
-Think about AM Radio -yeah, that’s still a thing-, analog TVs -some TV stations still broadcast in Mono-, cell phones -most cell phones have just one speaker, and guess what? that’s Mono!-, most clubs and PA systems are set up to be Mono, despite the amount of speakers, and the list goes on.
+Think about AM Radio -yeah, that’s still a thing-, analog TVs -some TV stations still broadcast in Mono-, cell phones -most cell phones have just one speaker, and guess what? that’s Mono!-, most clubs and PA systems are set up to be Mono, despite the number of speakers, and the list goes on.

-So, if you got a lot of stereo elements, and specially stereo effects like reverbs and delays you need to check how your mix translates to Mono, it’s very likely that listening in mono will reveal phase issues and you might not hear some elements that were so clear in stereo, specially on the low end and the high end.
-Now, it’s the time to make decisions.
+So, if you got a lot of stereo elements, and especially stereo effects like reverbs and delays you need to check how your mix translates to Mono, it’s very likely that listening in mono will reveal phase issues and you might not hear some elements that were so clear in stereo, especially on the low end and the high end.
+Now, it’s time to make decisions.
 You should be asking yourself questions like “Where will my mix will be played the most?” if your answer is TV or clubs, you should go back and fix those phase issues, maybe your answer is headphones, then you might not care that much about those phase issues.

 Anyway, always remember the better your mix translates to mono, the better will sound in stereo.